G. Alice Woolverton, Ph.D.

 -

 Racial disparities in sleep contribute to broad health inequities.
-My recent papers in progress link vicarious racism to witnesses’ sleep problems
+My recent papers under review and in progress link vicarious racism to witnesses’ sleep problems

 -

 Collaborating with public health researchers, we propose that a societal-level decrease in youths' sense of safety is a social determinant of health disparities.
-In our paper in press, we identify sense of safety as a modifiable cognitive-affective process that can bolster or impede youth well-being
+In our publication, we identify a sense of safety as a modifiable cognitive-affective process that can bolster or impede youth well-being